On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

-which is a set of PDEs for $\widehat M$, not containing any components of $C$.
+which is a set of PDEs for $\widehat M$ not containing any components of $C$.
 The number of PDEs in (\ref{T:Jacobi}) is

-which is smaller than $\frac{n(n+1)(n-m)}{2}$, the number of PDEs in (\ref{kinetic:matching}) before their re-grouping.
-Once the PDEs (\ref{T:Jacobi}) are solved for $\widehat M$, then the tensor field $C$ can be determined purely algebraically, following the procedure in the proof of Lemma~\ref{lemma:partial:gyro}.
+which is smaller than $\frac{n(n+1)(n-m)}{2}$ that is the number of PDEs in (\ref{kinetic:matching}) before their re-grouping.
+Once the PDEs (\ref{T:Jacobi}) are solved for $\widehat M$, the tensor field $C$ can be determined purely algebraically as in the proof of Lemma~\ref{lemma:partial:gyro}.

 This approach is an improvement of the conventional IDA-PBC method in \cite{AcOrAsMa05,OrGa04}.
-In the earlier works, the decomposition of the kinetic energy into the two groups was never done, so they often worked with the $\frac{n(n+1)(n-m)}{2}$ PDEs in (\ref{kinetic:matching}) regarding $J(q,p)$ in (\ref{desired:PBC:old}) (or equivalently $C$ in the new form (\ref{desired:PBC:new})) as free parameter.
+In the earlier works, the decomposition of the kinetic energy into the two groups was never done, so they often worked with the $\frac{n(n+1)(n-m)}{2}$ PDEs in (\ref{kinetic:matching}) regarding $J(q,p)$ in (\ref{desired:PBC:old}) (or equivalently $C$ in the new form (\ref{desired:PBC:new})) as a free parameter.
 For the purpose of comparison, let us consider the case of one degree of underactuation, i.e., $n-m=1$.
 In the conventional IDA-PBC procedure there are normally more than one PDEs for $\widehat M$ coming from the kinetic matching conditions (\ref{kinetic:matching}); see \cite{AcOrAsMa05} for example.
 In our method, however, the number of PDEs for $\widehat M$ is always one by (\ref{num:PDE:K}).
 For example, if $G(q)$ is spanned by $\{e^2, \ldots, e^n\}$, then our kinetic matching condition in (\ref{T:Jacobi}) becomes

 This is only one quasi-linear PDE for only $ \widehat M_{11}$.
 Compare this with the result in \cite{AcOrAsMa05}, where the number of kinetic matching PDEs increases as the number of underactuation degree increases.
 This shows the superiority of the new reduced kinetic matching conditions (\ref{T:Jacobi}) that comes from the decomposition of the kinetic matching condition.